theforeman/puppet-puppet/README.md

 to switch to the JVM-based Puppet Server.

-When using Puppet Server 2 (version 2.0 was the first version to support Puppet 4), the module supports and assumes you will be installing the latest version (currently 2.3.1).
+When using Puppet Server 2 (version 2.0 was the first version to support Puppet 4), the module supports and assumes you will be installing the latest version.
-If you know you'll be installing an earlier version, you will need to override `server_puppetserver_version`.
+If you know you'll be installing an earlier or specific version, you will need to override `server_puppetserver_version`.
+More information in the Puppet Server section below.

 Many puppet.conf options for agents, masters and other are parameterized, with class documentation provided at the top of the manifests.
 In addition, there